A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Goodwill

-When customers love your brand or your company is known for doing things right, that’s goodwill at work.
+When customers love your brand, or your company is known for doing things right, that’s goodwill at work.

 Why Goodwill Matters